-In addition, the new pair may not employ any method in a Round Robin that is not allowed under the ACBL Basic+ chart and is not substantially the same as a method played by another pair in the tournament.
+In addition, the new pair may not employ any method in a Round Robin that is not allowed under the ACBL Open chart and is not substantially the same as a method played by another pair in the tournament.

-4. Provision of System Summary and Convention Card to Opponents

-Upon arriving at the table, each player should give the partnership's System Summary Form and ACBL Convention Card to his or her screen mate for the screen mate's use during the match, unless the SSF and Convention card are available on an electronic device on which the event is being played.
+4. Provision of System Summary and Convention Card to Opponents device on which the event is being played.
 If the SSF and convention card are available electronically, players may print the opponent's SSF and/or convention card and bring the printed version to the table, but may not add anything to the SSF or convention card.